Anomalous mapping between pionfull and pionless EFT's: Region division, enhancement and mapping

-Technically, the dominance of iterated OPE over TPE (and of course, OPE) is due to the dominance of $4M_NI_N$ over $I_\pi$, which in turn comes from the fact that the low-lying nucleon poles tend to pinch.
-We also need that the contribution from the pionless region to $I_N$ is negligible, which is guaranteed by the derivative coupling between pion and nucleons.
-Thus, for the anomalous dominance of reducible diagrams to happen, we need: (1) non-relativistic regime to make the low-lying nucleon poles tend to pinch; (2) derivative coupling between pion and nucleons to suppress the contributions from pionless region so that the pionfull region $\tilde{U}_{(\pi)}$ holds the bulk contributions, (3) clear separation of mass scales to make the enhancement materialize, i.e., $\sqrt{\varrho}\gg1$.
-Of course, there is a gross prerequisite here: the large relativistic components must be entirely excluded or discarded in the first place.
+Technically, the dominance of iterated OPE in the contributions to pionless $C_0$ is primarily due to the dominance of $4M_NI_N$ over $I_\pi$, as the low-lying nucleon poles tend to pinch in the $2N$ reducible component of the box diagram.
+We also need that the contribution from the pionless region to $I_N$ is negligible, which is guaranteed by the derivative $\pi N$ coupling.
+Thus, for the anomalous dominance of $2N$ reducible diagrams, we need: (1) non-relativistic regime where the low-lying nucleon poles tend to pinch; (2) derivative $\pi N$ coupling to suppress the contributions from pionless region so that the pionfull region $\tilde{U}_{(\pi)}$ holds the bulk contributions, (3) clear separation of mass scales to make the enhancement materialize, i.e., $\sqrt{\varrho}\gg1$.
+Of course, the 'offensively' large relativistic components must be entirely excluded or subtracted in the first place.
 Otherwise, the whole theory will be overwhelmed by the high region, which is totally unacceptable.
-Unless profound changes are made to substantially invalidate the above three features or conditions, the dominance of iterated diagrams is doomed to happen, right within the region $\tilde{U}_{( \pi)}$\footnote{This is also reflected by the fact that the scale $\sqrt{M_Nm_\pi}$ from infrared enhancement is close to half of $\Lambda_{(\pi)}$:$\sqrt{M_Nm_\pi}\sim2.61m_\pi\sim\frac{\Lambda_{ (\pi)}}{2}.$}.
-So, in this perspective, the real issue with the pionfull theory for nuclear forces stems from the low region of $\tilde{U}_{(\pi)}$, not the high region that must be separated out and discarded.
-Hence, one either works entirely in nonperturbative regime to accommodate the dominance of iterated diagrams or profoundly alters the organization of the theory right in the region $\tilde{U}_{(\pi)}$ to remove or reduce the infrared enhancement.
+Unless profound changes are made to substantially invalidate the above three features or conditions, the dominance of iterated diagrams is doomed to happen, right within the region $\tilde{U}_{(\pi)}$\footnote{This is also reflected by the fact that the scale $\sqrt{M_Nm_\pi}$ from infrared enhancement is close to half of $\Lambda_{(\pi)}$:$\sqrt{M_Nm_\pi}\sim2.61m_\pi \sim\frac{\Lambda_{(\pi)}}{2}.$}.
+So, in this perspective, the real issue of the pionfull theory for nuclear forces stems from the low region $\tilde{U}_{(\pi)}$, not from the high region whose bulk contributions must be subtracted according to decoupling theorem to stay in non-relativistic regimes.
+Hence, one should either work entirely in nonperturbative regime for OPE or alter the organization of the theory right within the region $\tilde{U}_{(\pi)}$.
+Actually, the scale $\sqrt{M_Nm_\pi}$ was also shown to be associated with radiative pions and slow down the convergence of chiral expansion of $NN$ forces\cite{Mondejar}.

 In addition, our primary analysis using once-iterated OPE diagram seems to support the conventional power counting rules for pionless EFT given in Sec.
 2.2.
-Of course, we could not make conclusive statement yet before contributions from higher diagrams are comprehensively studied.
-Below, we wish to see what could happen to the pionfull-pionless mapping in BKV prescription.
+Of course, extensive studies about more diagrams are needed.
+Below, we wish to see what could happen to the pionfull-pionless mapping in BKV prescription\cite{BKV}.